-A nonrefundable fee deposit of $1,500 per party is required to register the case.
-The registration deposit will, however, be credited to the arbitration fees charged.
-Arbitration fees are billed at the rate of $350 per hour for work performed.
+A nonrefundable fee deposit of $1500 is required to register the case.
+The registration deposit will be credited to the arbitration fee.
+The arbitration fee is $400 per hour.
+A trial deposit will be required for prep work, the arbitration hearing and post-trial work and is due prior to the final hearing.
 Fees are divided equally between the parties unless otherwise awarded by the Arbitrator.

 Upon receipt of the registration fees, a scheduling conference is promptly held to set discovery deadlines and the trial date.